andrew/ultimate-awesome/README.md

 - [awesome-solana-ai-hackathon](https://github.com/tkorkmazeth/awesome-solana-ai-hackathon) - Welcome to the Solana AI Agent Hackathon repository!
 This resource is your ultimate guide to creating, deploying, and managing autonomous AI agents powered by Solana and cutting-edge tools.
 - [apprenticeship](https://github.com/WenyanLiu/apprenticeship) - A notebook of awesome privacy protection,federated learning, fairness and blockchain research materials.
 - [awesome-oss-maintainers-tools-list](https://github.com/WOSPM/awesome-oss-maintainers-tools-list) - The list of tools and resources that can be found useful by open source project maintainers.
+- [awesome-chatgpt-with-ai](https://github.com/xirong/awesome-chatgpt-with-ai) - Some materials collected during personal study of AI LLM such as ChatGPT, including a series of prompts with good performance on the internet. 个人学习 chatGPT 等 AI 大模型过程中收集的资料.
 - [awesome-gpt4-zh-CN](https://github.com/yunwei37/awesome-gpt4-zh-CN) - 关于 GPT-4 语言模型的提示（prompt）、工具和资源的中文精选列表（自动持续更新）.
 - [awesome-lists-machine-learning](https://github.com/abonte/awesome-lists-machine-learning) - A curated list of awesome lists on Machine Learning.
 - [awesome-data-hoarding](https://github.com/all-the-data/awesome-data-hoarding) - How to save everything online.
 Tools for for scraping, saving, downloading, hoarding, archiving, etc.
 - [awesome-dsdev](https://github.com/asiekierka/awesome-dsdev) - Resources for homebrew NDS development.
+- [awesome-mcp-gateways](https://github.com/e2b-dev/awesome-mcp-gateways) - A list of MCP gateways.
 - [awesome-hexo-themes](https://github.com/FoxerLee/awesome-hexo-themes) - A list of awesome hexo themes.
 - [awesome-ark](https://github.com/Guppster/awesome-ark) - A curated list of Ark blockchain projects.
 - [awesome-amp-code](https://github.com/jdorfman/awesome-amp-code) - An unofficial curated list of resources for Amp, an AI coding agent by Sourcegraph.